meadowdata/meadowrun/docs/tutorial/run_function.md

 The output will walk you through what Meadowrun's [run_function][meadowrun.run_function] is doing:

-1. Based on the options specified in [AllocCloudInstance][meadowrun.AllocCloudInstance], `run_function` will launch the cheapest EC2 instance type that has at least 1 CPU and 4GB of memory, and a <15% chance of being interrupted.
+1. Based on the options specified in [Resources][meadowrun.Resources] and [AllocCloudInstance][meadowrun.AllocCloudInstance], `run_function` will launch the cheapest EC2 instance type that has at least 1 CPU and 4GB of memory, and a <15% chance of being interrupted.
 You can set this to 0 to exclude spot instances and only use on-demand instances.
-The exact instance type chosen depends on current EC2 prices, but in this case we can see that it's a spot t2.medium, and we're paying $0.0139/hr for it.
+The exact instance type chosen depends on current EC2 prices, but in this case we can see that it's a spot t2.medium, and we're paying
+   $0.0139/hr for it.

-2. [Deployment.mirror_local][meadowrun.Deployment.mirror_local] tells Meadowrun to copy
+3. [Deployment.mirror_local][meadowrun.Deployment.mirror_local] tells Meadowrun to copy
    your local environment and code to the provisioned EC2 instance.
 Meadowrun detects what kind of environment (conda, pip, or poetry) you're currently in, and for a poetry environment, sends the pyproject.toml and poetry.lock files to the EC2 instance.
 The EC2